+St Thomas More Primary School understands that children with special educational needs (SEN) and / or disabilities can face additional safeguarding challenges.
 Barriers can exist when recognising abuse and neglect in this group of children.
 These can include:

-Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability, without further exploration That they may be more prone to peer group isolation than others The potential to be disproportionally impacted by things like bullying, without outwardly showing signs Communication difficulties in overcoming these barriers
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability, without further exploration - □ That they may be more prone to peer group isolation than others - □ The potential to be disproportionally impacted by things like bullying, without outwardly showing signs - D Communication difficulties in overcoming these barriers

-7. Training
+7. TRAINING

 In line with statutory requirements, the designated safeguarding lead (and deputy/deputies) undertake Level 3 child protection training at least every two years.
 The Headteacher, all staff members and governors receive appropriate child protection training which is regularly updated and in line with advice from the Essex Safeguarding Children Board (ESCB).
-In addition, all staff members and other adults working with children in our school receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+In addition, all staff members and other adults working with children in St Thomas More Primary School receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
 Records of any safeguarding / child protection training undertaken are kept for all staff and governors.